Shoes01/7DRL-2019/docs/7DRL.md

 __Goal 2.2__
 The play may consume the souls of the fallen to increase their own power.

-The play may rotate or flip the soul before consuming it, thus choosing how it affects the numbers.
+The play may flip or flip the soul before consuming it, thus choosing how it affects the numbers.

 __Goal 3__
 Skills are interesting.